Optimum Crystal Length for Frequency Doubling

 Still another situation is the nonlinear conversion of ultrashort pulses, where the group velocity mismatch between the different involved waves can be significant.
 The crystal length is then usually chosen roughly so that the temporal walk-off equals the pulse duration.
 So if one doubles the pulse duration, one may use a crystal with twice the length.
 This requires twice the mode area to maintain optimum focusing (assuming a bulk crystal, no waveguide, and noncritical phase matching), and for a given pulse energy the peak power is reduced to one half the original value.
 Overall, the conversion efficiency stays constant, i.e. independent of pulse duration.
 This is why the normalized conversion efficiency is sometimes specified in %/nJ (percent per nanojoule).

-Still different situations arise for ultrashort pulses and critical phase matching; the dependence on pulse duration has been discussed in the Spotlight article of 2007-03-05.
+Still different situations arise for ultrashort pulses and critical phase matching; the dependence on pulse duration has been discussed in The Photonics Spotlight 2007-03-05.

 One can see that the answer to such a simple question requires a decent knowledge of the involved physics.
 And certainly such answers should be provided before starting experiments on nonlinear frequency conversion, or buying nonlinear crystals.